practicingruby/practicing-ruby-paid/posts/v3/007-criteria-for-disciplined-inheritance.md

 Unfortunately, the devil is in the details.
 When viewed from a different angle, it's easy to see a wide range of problems that exist even in this very simple application of class-based inheritance:

-1. It is possible to create instances of `EnumerableCollection` and `StatisticalCollection` but not possible to do anything meaningful with them as they are currently written.
-Although it's not necessarily a bad idea to make use of abstract classes, valid uses of that pattern typically invert the relationship shown here, with the child object filling in a missing piece so that its parent can do a complex job.
+1. `EnumerableCollection` and `StatisticalCollection` can be instantiated, but it is not possible to do anything meaningful with them as they are currently written.
+Although it's not always a bad idea to make use of abstract classes, valid uses of that pattern typically invert the relationship shown here, with the child object filling in a missing piece so that its parent can do a complex job.

 2. Although `StatisticalReport` relies on only two relatively generic methods from `StatisticalCollection` and `StatisticalCollection` similarly relies on only two methods from `EnumerableCollection`, the use of class inheritance forces a rigid hierarchical relationship between the objects.
 Even if it's not especially awkward to say a `StatisticalCollection` is an `EnumerableCollection`, it's definitely weird to say that a `StatisticalReport` is also an `EnumerableCollection`.
-What makes matters worse is that this sort of modeling prevents `StatisticalReport` from inheriting from something more topically related to its domain such as a `HtmlReport` or something similar.
+What makes matters worse is that this sort of modeling prevents `StatisticalReport` from inheriting from something more related to its domain such as a `HtmlReport` or something similar.
 As my [favorite OOP rant](http://lists.canonical.org/pipermail/kragen-tol/2011-August/000937.html) proclaims, class hierarchies do not exist simply to satisfy our inner Linnaeus.

 3. There is no encapsulation whatsoever between the components in this system.
 The purely functional nature of both `EnumerableCollection` and `Statistics` make this less of a practical concern in this particular example but is a dangerous characteristic of all code that uses class-based inheritance in Ruby.
 Any instance variables created within a `StatisticalReport` object will be directly accessible in method calls all the way up its ancestor chain, and the same goes for any methods that `StatisticalReport` defines.
 Although a bit of discipline can help prevent this from becoming a problem in most simple uses of class inheritance, deep method resolution paths can make accidental collisions of method definitions or instance variable names a serious risk.
-Such a risk might be mitigated somewhat by the introduction of class-specific privacy controls, but they do not currently exist in Ruby.
+Such a risk might be mitigated by the introduction of class-specific privacy controls, but they do not exist in Ruby.

 4. As a consequence of points 2 and 3, the `StatisticalReport` object ends up with a bloated contract that isn't representative of its domain model.
 It'd be awkward to call `StatisticalReport#count` or `StatisticalReport#reduce`, but if those inherited methods are not explicitly marked as private in the `StatisticalReport` definition, they will still be callable by clients of the `StatisticalReport` object.
 Once again, the stateless nature of this program makes the effects less damning in this particular example, but it doesn't take much effort to imagine the inconsistencies that could arise due to this problem.
 In addition to real risks of unintended side effects, this kind of modeling makes it harder to document the interface of the `StatisticalReport` in a natural way and diminishes the usefulness of Ruby's reflective capabilities.